 You feel disconnected from your body's cues (hunger, satisfaction, what you actually want) and eating has become more mental than instinctual.

-You have health struggles (digestion, energy, moods, anxiety, metabolism, hormones, skin, allergies, inflammation, autoimmune or other mysterious health conditions) that conventional medicine hasn't resolved, or you want to complement your care with a root-cause approach.
+You have health struggles — digestion, energy, moods, anxiety, metabolic conditions, hormones, thyroid, skin, allergies, inflammation, autoimmune, MCAS, immune system conditions, or other mysterious health conditions — that conventional medicine hasn't resolved, or you want to complement your care with a root-cause approach.

 You want more energy, more stable moods, and less anxiety — and you want to find rhythms that are truly yours, built from both data and your own lived wisdom.

-You have labs you'd like to improve (high cholesterol, prediabetes, elevated markers) and want to address them through food, lifestyle, and root-cause work rather than medication alone.
+You have labs you'd like to improve (high cholesterol, prediabetes, elevated markers) and want to address them through food, lifestyle, and addressing underlying causes rather than medication alone.

 You suspect food sensitivities may be playing a role in how you feel and want to explore and identify them.